Normanbg/3dEngine/README.md

 ### Innovation:
 For this delivery we are able to render directly the scene on a window, using a Frame Buffer Object to get the texture and let ImGui Image to render it.

+Also, we have our fyle system that uses the library physfs.

 ### License:
 MIT License